fishcakez/sbroker/README.md

 it can not differentiate between the different flows and will see heavily fluctuating `SojournTime` values.

+It is also possible to load balance request between multiple brokers with `srand` and `sscheduler`.
+These choose a random broker or a broker based on scheduler id.
+One of these can be combined with the `sbetter` load balancer that tries to even out the random load balancing by occasionally comparing the sojourn times on two random brokers and choosing the broker with the shortest sojourn time.
+All three of these load balancing modules can be used to load balanace any OTP process.

 Relative Time and Regulation
 ----------------------------
 A negative `RelativeTime` means the counterparty sent their request before the